homedepot/flop/README.md

 flop is a Golang file operations library concentrating on safety and feature parity with [GNU cp](https://www.gnu.org/software/coreutils/manual/html_node/cp-invocation.html).
-Most administrators and engineers interact with GNU utilities every day, so it makes sense to utilize that knowledge and expectations for a library that does the same operation in code.  flop strategically diverges from cp where it is advantageous for the programmer to explicitly define the behavior, like cp assuming that copying from a file path to a directory path means the file should be created inside the directory.
+Most administrators and engineers interact with GNU utilities every day, so it makes sense to utilize that knowledge and expectations for a library that does the same operations in code.

+flop generally tracks cp but strategically diverges from cp where it is advantageous for the programmer to explicitly define the behavior, like cp assuming that copying from a file path to a directory path means the file should be created inside the directory.
 This behavior must be explicitly defined in flop by passing the option AppendNameToPath, otherwise an error will be returned.

 ### Usage